rsspdc/checklists/checklists/specific-record.md

 </ul>
 </details>

-## Environment Management / Portability
+## 💽Environment Management / Portability

 - [ ] Computational environment description provided
     - [ ]  	🥉Bronze (Easy): List of package versions, e.g. output of `sessionInfo()` in R, not in a machine readable format